Onan 5500 Generator and the Set Quiet GasolineTM Series RV QG will be reviewed on this article.

 Published July 11.

-With both Air Conditioner’s off, switch on the generator, then the bedroom Air Conditioning … the number of amps does it pluck spike when the compressor starts?
+With both Air Conditioner’s off, switch on the alternator, then the bedroom Air Conditioning … the number of amps does it pluck spike when the compressor starts?
 Turn it off & do the very same with the front.
 Also, are both Air Conditioner systems the same size and what size are they?

 Place: Where ever the wheels stop?